The short answer

 - No browser extension — you must paste text into the Hemingway web editor

-Who it’s best for: Writers who already catch their own grammar mistakes but want to tighten their writing, improve clarity, and reduce waffle — particularly useful for blog posts, marketing copy, and professional emails.
+Best fit: Writers who already catch their own grammar mistakes but want to tighten their writing, improve clarity, and reduce waffle — particularly useful for blog posts, marketing copy, and professional emails.

-Why it stands out: Hemingway Editor does one thing and does it extremely well.
+Where it helps most: Hemingway Editor does one thing and does it extremely well.
 It does not check grammar.
 It does not suggest word replacements.
 It tells you whether your writing is easy to read, and it shows you exactly which sentences are the problem.
 The colour-coded interface makes it immediately obvious where your writing loses momentum — purple for complex words, red for very hard sentences, yellow for hard sentences, blue for adverbs.
 Paste your draft in, clean up the highlights, and your writing becomes measurably more readable.
 Used alongside LanguageTool for grammar, the two together cover most of what Grammarly Premium offers for clarity and correctness.

 4. Google Docs built-in tools — best for writers already working in Google’s ecosystem